Meet Jade Walker: Redefining Endometriosis Care

 What’s your top endo lifestyle or dietary tweaks?

 I think it’s also paramount to see a pelvic floor physio or osteo as they have further training in supporting an overactive pelvic floor, which is a by-product of years of pain with endo.
 An overactive pelvic floor will worsen pelvic pain, pain with sex, constipation, and incomplete bladder emptying.
-The new Australian app called Matilda has great resources and videos on how to support this at home.
+The new Australian app Matilda has great resources and videos to support this at home.

 What can exacerbate endometriosis symptoms?